pandOSUnibo/docs/docs/source/style_guide.rst

 Notice how:

--  each curly brace is on its own line;
+-  Each curly brace is on its own line;
--  there's a single space after ``while``;
+-  There's a single space after ``while``;
--  there isn't any space immediately after the ``(`` or immediately before the ``)``; and
+-  There isn't any space immediately after the ``(`` or immediately before the ``)``; and
--  the loop's body (a comment in this case) is indented with 4 spaces.
+-  The loop's body (a comment in this case) is indented with 4 spaces.

 do ... while
 ~~~~~~~~~~~~